-The AZ command causes the Azimuth Tracker to return to its zero reference (North) position, and then to move to the solar azimuth as calculated by the Ephemeris according to the Location, the Time, and the current North Correction, as determined by the most recent Siting (see SI command).
+The AZ command causes the Azimuth Tracker to return to its zero reference (North) position, and then move the Brewer to the solar azimuth as calculated by the Ephemeris according to the Location, the Time, and the current North Correction, as determined by the most recent Siting (see SI command).
 See also Appendix F.